vercel/ai-chatbot/N8N_DUPLICATE_MESSAGE_INVESTIGATION.md

 This ensures that the client tells the backend exactly what the "current" message is, rather than the backend trying to infer it from a potentially larger (and momentarily stale) array of messages sent by the client.

 ### 7.2.
-Required Changes (High-Level)
+Required Changes (High-Level if Adopting as a Full Solution)

-Implementing this would require changes in two main places:
+Implementing this as a full solution (beyond current diagnostics) would require changes in two main places:

 1.  **`components/chat.tsx` (Client-side)**:
-    *   Modify the `useChat` hook initialization to include the `experimental_prepareRequestBody` option.
+    *   Modify the `useChat` hook initialization to include the `experimental_prepareRequestBody` option with production-ready logic.
-    *   The function provided to this option will need to construct a request body that our `/api/chat` backend is prepared to handle.
+    *   The function provided to this option will need to construct a request body that our `/api/chat` backend (handled by `app/(chat)/api/chat/route.ts`) is prepared to handle.
 This typically includes the chat `id`, the `message` object (the latest one), and any other necessary parameters like `selectedChatModel`.

 2.  **`app/(chat)/api/chat/route.ts` (Server-side)**:
     *   The backend route will need to be updated to expect this new request body structure.
-Instead of receiving a `messages: Array<UIMessage>`, it would receive a single `message: UIMessage` (or whatever structure `experimental_prepareRequestBody` defines).
-    *   The logic for `getMostRecentUserMessage` would no longer be needed for the primary user input, as it's directly provided.
-    *   The construction of the N8N payload would change:
-        *   The `userMessage`, `messageId`, etc., would be derived directly from the incoming `body.message`.
-        *   If the N8N workflow *requires* historical context, the `history` field for the N8N payload would need to be explicitly fetched from the database on the server-side (e.g., using `getMessagesByChatId(chatId)`), as the client would no longer be sending the full history with each request.
-(User has previously stated N8N only uses `userMessage`, which would simplify this, potentially removing the need to send `history` to N8N at all).

 ### 7.3.
 Benefits